-The CCs in Section 2.1 include several CCs that explicitly address notifications and reporting before, during, and after construction of the Project, including notices related to this EM&CP submission.
-The table below summarizes these CCs based on if the notification is required before, during, after construction, or at any point during those 3 periods.
-Not all of the notices are required for Segment 1 and 2 and some may be required after the entire Project has been constructed.
+Several CCs identified in Table 2-1 explicitly address the timing requirements for Project notifications and reports.
+Table 3-2 summarizes these CCs based on whether the notification is required before, during, or after construction, or at any point during those 3 periods.
+Not all notices are required for Segment 9, and some notices may be required after the entire Project has been constructed.